wfuertes/curly-train/README.md

 # curly-train
-Repository to tracking the studies related to algorithms and data structure
+Repository for tracking the studies related to algorithms and data structure